-As of April 30, 2023, there was no unrecognized compensation cost related to non-vested options and SARs under the plans.
-As of April 30, 2022, total unrecognized compensation cost related to non-vested options and SARs under the plans was approximately \$7,000.
+As of April 30, 2024 and 2023, respectively, there were no unrecognized compensation cost related to non-vested options and SARs under the plans.

-During the fiscal years ended April 30, 2023 and 2022, 35,625 shares and 41,875 shares, respectively, vested, the fair value of which was approximately \$106,000 and \$123,000, respectively.
+During the fiscal year ended April 30, 2024 there were no shares that vested.
+During the fiscal year ended April 30, 2023, 35,625 shares vested, the fair value of which was approximately \$106,000.

-Stock-based compensation costs, for options and SARs, included in the cost of revenues of programs on which the Company recognizes revenue under the POC method were approximately \$2,000 and \$9,000 for the fiscal years ended April 30, 2023 and 2022, respectively.
-Stock-based compensation expense included in selling and administrative expenses, related to options and SARs, during the fiscal years ended April 30, 2023 and 2022 were approximately \$0 and \$45,000, respectively.
+Stock-based compensation costs, for options and SARs, included in the cost of revenues of programs on which the Company recognizes revenue under the POC method were approximately \$0 and \$2,000 for the fiscal years ended April 30, 2024 and 2023, respectively.
+There was no stock-based compensation expense included in selling and administrative expenses related to options and SARs during the fiscal years ended April 30, 2024 and 2023, respectively.